Born on February 22, 1932 in New York, NY

 Journalist, TV Producer, Host, Documentarian

 Gil Noble, producer and host of the public affairs program “Like It Is,” has interviewed famous African Americans like Malcolm X, Martin Luther King Jr., Fannie Lou Hamer and Paul Robeson.
-During his career, he worked to correct negative media representations of African Americans and has promoted ethics and objectivity in journalism.
+During his career, he has worked to correct negative media representations of African Americans and has promoted ethics and objectivity in journalism.

 Noble was born in Harlem to Jamaican immigrants Gilbert and Iris Noble.
 As a teenager, Noble was inspired by pianist Erroll Garner and decided to pursue a career in music.
 He formed the Gil Noble Trio and played in clubs around New York City while attending City College.
 After graduating, he worked for Union Carbide and modeled on the side.
 He met his wife Jean, also a model, during this time.